OksanaPR/TestingGoogleTranslateWithRobotFramewok/README.md

 ------------------------------------------------------------
 #### 2.3 PyCharm Editor and Robot plagin

-There are a lot of Editors you can use to build your own project but I am using [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows).
-After installing PyCharm, don't forget to install *Intellibot plugin*(patched for SeleniumLibrary).
-For this launch PyCharm -> Open File -> Settings dialog -> Click on Plugins -> Search for & install Intellibot and restart PyCharm.
+There are a lot of Editors you can use to build your project, I am using [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows).
+Download and install it.
+After installing PyCharm, don't forget to install *Intellibot plugin*(@patched for SeleniumLibrary).
+To install plugin launch PyCharm -> Open File -> Settings dialog -> Click on Plugins -> Search for & install Intellibot and restart PyCharm.

 ------------------------------------------------------------
 #### 2.4 Desired browsers and Selenium Library

 In order to work with Selenium Library we have to install and download Selenium Web drivers.
-The whole list of supported drivers is listed [here](https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference) but in this project I am using only on *Firefox.* [Download Firofox driver](https://github.com/mozilla/geckodriver/releases) -> create special folder to place it in (e.g.C:\bin) -> add this folder to the *PATH*.
+The whole list of supported drivers is listed [here](https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference) but in this project I am using only *Firefox.* [Download Firofox driver](https://github.com/mozilla/geckodriver/releases) -> create special folder to place it in (e.g.C:\bin) -> add this folder to the *PATH*.
 When you run tests it will know where to take drivers.
 The same you can for any other driver you want to use.

 To install Selenium Library use pip: